h1801/Virtual_Tour/README.md

 This application should developed for Desktop Users.

 ### Project Update
-Till now we have completed the following stages.
+We have completed the following stages.
 1. Software Requirement Specifications
 2. Prototyping<br />
 3. Coding Design<br />